solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `simulate()`: Executes the proposal actions outlined in the `build()` step.
-Initial steps to simulate a proposal are the same as `simulate()` method in [GovernorOZProposal](./governor-oz-proposal.md) as arbitrum also uses governor OZ with timelock for L2 governance.
-So `super.simulate()` is called at the start of the customized simulate method.
-Next, further steps for the proposal simulation are added, these steps can be understood by going through the overview section of this guide and the code snippet below with inline comments.
+Initial steps to simulate a proposal are the same as `simulate()` method in [GovernorOZProposal](./governor-oz-proposal.md) as Arbitrum also uses governor OZ with timelock for L2 governance. `super.simulate()` is called at the start of the method.
+Next, further steps for the proposal simulation are added.
+These steps can be understood by going through the overview section of this guide and the code snippet below with inline comments.

     ```solidity
     /// @notice override the GovernorOZProposal simulate function to handle